 - You have the right to choose to report an incident of sexual violence to campus or local law enforcement, but a criminal investigation does not relieve your school of its duty under Title IX to respond promptly and effectively.

 - Your school must adopt and publish procedures for resolving complaints of sex discrimination, including sexual harassment and violence.
 Your school may use student disciplinary procedures, but any procedures for sexual violence complaints must afford you a prompt and equitable resolution.

-- Your school should ensure that you are aware of your Title IX rights and any available resources, such as advocacy, housing assistance, academic support, counseling, disability services, health and mental health services, and legal assistance.
+- Your school should ensure that you are aware of your Title IX rights and any available resources, such as advocacy, housing assistance, academic support, counseling, disability services, and health and mental health services.